-Kaili's set to lose vice-president seat as Qatar fallout hits MEPs
+Kaili set to lose vice-president seat as Qatar fallout hits MEPs

 This includes Belgian socialist MEP, Marc Tarabella, a staunch defender of Qatar and vice-chair of the European Parliament's delegation for relations with the Arab Peninsula.

 Police raided Tarabella's home over the weekend.
-Metsola had accompanied a Belgian judge and police in the house search.
+Metsola had accompanied a Belgian judge and police in a house search, she said.

 Tarabella has denied any wrongdoing but has since suspended himself from the S&D Group.